Microsoft/azure-docs.pt-pt/articles/automation/troubleshoot/runbooks.md

    Get-AzureRmVM -ResourceGroupName myResourceGroup -AzureRmContext $context
     ```

-## <a name="auth-failed-mfa"></a>Cenário Falha na autenticação do Azure porque a autenticação multifator está habilitada
+## <a name="auth-failed-mfa"></a>Cenário: falha na autenticação do Azure porque a autenticação multifator está habilitada

 ### <a name="issue"></a>Problema